Peter Wright (writer)

 Peter Emmanuel Wright (c.
 1880/81 – 1957) was a British writer.

 He was born in Paris to a Yorkshire bookmaker and was educated at Harrow School.
 He won an Exhibition to Balliol College, Oxford when he was 16 and a full scholarship at 17.
-During the First World War he served as a captain in the Machine Gun Corps and as an assistant secretary to the Supreme War Council.
+During the First World War he served as a captain in the Machine Gun Corps and later, in Versailles, as an assistant secretary to the Supreme War Council.

-His 1921 book, At the Supreme War Council, detailed his experiences as an interpreter at the Supreme War Council.
+When the idea of an Allied General Reserve was brought up at Versailles, it was to be placed under the command of an independent Controlling Board.
+The Board consisted of General’s Foch (France), Wilson (UK), Cadorna (Italy) and Bliss (US).
+Peter Wright was the Secretary of the Controlling Board.
+When General’s Haig, Petain, and Prime Minister Clemenceau conspired to ignore the order, in favor of a verbal mutual support agreement, Wright was a witness to this, and the ensuing German Spring Offensive that the reserve, if it had existed, would have stopped dead in its tracks.
+His ensuing book, “At the Supreme War Council” is critical of both generals for this reason.
+He wrote that the British lost 19,000 officers and over 300,000 men during the German Spring Offensive due to "a flawless jewel of perfect incompetence".

+Wright's 1921 book, At the Supreme War Council, discussed Great War strategy and the failings of politicians and generals.
+The release of sensitive information almost had him charged with Defense of the Realm Act (DORA, i.e. national security) violations.
 His 1924 work, The Shirt, was a collection of essays and stories.
 On 11 June 1925 his Portraits and Criticisms was published.
 This was a collection of character sketches which included H. H. Asquith, Margot Asquith and Lord Robert Cecil.
 In the essay on Cecil, Wright said of William Ewart Gladstone: "Gladstone...founded the great tradition since observed by many of his followers and successors with such pious fidelity, in public to speak the language of the highest and strictest principle, and in private to pursue and possess every sort of woman".